Assessment

 - We have class.

-- We write down brief reflections (1-paragraph) in one entry in the Reflective Journal on Learn, e.g. one titled “Week 1 Seminar”, “Week 1 Lab”, and so on.
+- We write down a self-reflection in one entry in the Reflective Journal on Learn.

-- I comment on your reflections, and you might comment on mine.
+- The tutors comment on your reflections as soon as possible, and you might comment on mine.

-- I might also give general feedback in a collaborative discussion in class or via Learn announcements.
+- We might also give general feedback in a collaborative discussion in class or via Learn announcements.

 3.1 Overview

-Independent of the type of project, you will have to write a Final Reflection on your experience with the course and with working on you Group Project.
+Independent of the type of project, you will have to write a Final Reflection where you propose and justify a mark for yourself based on your experience with the course and with working on you Group Project.
+Note that your mark suggestion is just a suggestion and the tutors and I will make the final decision.
+You should follow the marking rubric in Section 4.1 below.
 This reflection is what you submit to Turnitin on Learn by the deadline of Thursday 12th December.
 The reflection should contain the “product” of your Group Project, either as text following the reflection or as a link (since the Group Project can be any of different types of products).

 The requisites for the Group Project are the following: